Commvault/terraform-provider-commvault/docs/resources/security_association.md

 ---
 page_title: " Commvault : commvault_security_association Resource "
-subcategory: "Security"
+subcategory: "Deprecated"
 description: |-
     Use the commvault_security_association resource type to Security Associations in the Commcell environment.
 ---

 # commvault_security_association (Resource)

 Use the commvault_security_association resource type to Security Associations in the Commcell environment.
+This is deprecated in the latest version.
+Starting SP32, use commvault_security_association_v2 resource.

 ## Syntax